gregorias/anki-code-highlighter/README.md

 Loading files from Internet has the disadvantage of making my Anki solving experience depend on Internet, which I don't think is reasonable on mobile.

+#### Card template instrumentation mode

+The plugin instruments all card templates by default, because that's what most people will want.
+It requires zero-effort from a user to get to what they want, which is being able to highlight code.
+It's non-intrusive, the added styles should not interfere with users' preexisting settings as they are namespaced by a class (`hljs` or `pygments`).

 [hljs]: https://highlightjs.org/